-Item Description Public Port Public port for the translation rule.
-Private Port Private port for the translation rule. Туре Protocol type - TCP or UDP.
+Item Description Public Port(s) The public port numbers range for NAT.
+Enter the initial and final port numbers separated by the hyphen mark.
+One static port is allowed as well.
+Private Port(s) The private port numbers range for NAT.
+Enter the initial and final port numbers separated by the hyphen mark.
+One static port is allowed as well. Туре Protocol type - TCP or UDP.
 Server IPv4 address In IPv4 NAT Configuration only.
 IPv4 address where the router forwards incoming data.
 Server IPv6 address In IPv6 NAT Configuration only.
 IPv6 address where the router forwards incoming data.

-Table 36: NAT Configuration
+Table 30: NAT Configuration